ronnytorresmtz/git-flow/README.md

 ## Master Branch
 ### Create Repository
-- Create a new repository on the command line
+- Create a new repository on the command line / link remote (local directory) to origin repository
 ```
 git init
 git add README.md